-I have had good and bad experiences with this hosting, so here is my review of Spaceship (Starlight) hosting.
+I have had both good and bad experiences with Spaceship (Starlight) hosting, so here is my review.

 Key Features: